 Students are strongly encouraged to contact Mr. Chase Young (freemangrant@olemiss.edu) to express their desire to apply and discuss the process.

 Submit all completed materials via email to freemangrant@olemiss.edu.
-You may submit the items as they are ready.

 Please name the documents according to the following format: